Esri/arcgis-runtime-samples-android/java/clip-geometry/README.md

 ## How to use the sample

-Click the "Clip" button to clip the blue graphic with the red dashed envelopes.
+Tap the "Clip" button to clip the blue graphic with the red dashed envelopes.

 ## How it works